Lyman D. Foster: Wreck and abandonment

-Bound from Puget Sound to Suva with a cargo of a million feet of lumber, the Lyman D. Foster was caught in a hurricane off Turtle Island, in the Lau Group, on 15 April 1913.
+Bound from Puget Sound to Suva with a cargo of a million feet of lumber, Lyman D. Foster was caught in a hurricane off Turtle Island (Vatoa), in the Lau Group, on 15 April 1913.

 Three eyewitness accounts of the hurricane exist.
 The first is a nearly contemporaneous account given by a steward from the schooner, as reported in the Daily Telegraph (Sydney) of 16 May 1913.
 The second account is that of Captain Killman, as reported in the Tacoma Daily Ledger of 3 August 1913—and so written just over four months after the event—which is quoted in the notes accompanying his autobiography.
 The third is the one written many years after the event, also by Captain Killman, which is included in his autobiography.
 The three accounts differ only slightly and are aligned concerning the sequence of events.